gigel-banana/hand_detection-python/README.md

 PyQt5 is used for the project's graphical interface.
 We also used QT Designer to create the GUI.
 We use `google.protobuf.json_format` to convert MediaPipe results into JSON format.

-To run the code, you should make sure you have the photos in the same folder as the .py files..
+To run the code, you should make sure you have the photos in the same folder as the .py files.